White young man in plaid at desk writing notes in notebook

 How to Master Note-Taking in High School and College

-Note-taking is an important skill to master whether you're in high school or college.
+Note-taking is an important skill to master whether you're a high school or college student.
 Here are some great tips to take your notes to the next level.

-Taking notes can be difficult, especially in classes with fast-talking instructors and complex new ideas.
-It becomes even more challenging in courses where participation is high or in the early morning when your hands and brain are barely functioning.
-But these tips can help you organize and take the best notes possible whether you’re in high school or college—and if you’re in high school, getting on the right track early will only make life easier for you.
+Taking notes can be difficult, especially in college classes with fast-talking instructors and complex new ideas or advanced high school academics asking you to learn at a college level.
+It becomes even more challenging in courses where participation is high or in the early morning when your hands and brain are barely functioningl—but the importance of note-taking cannot be understated.
+These tips can help you organize and take the best notes possible whether you’re in high school or college—and if you’re in high school, getting on the right track early will only make life easier for you.

 Start with general organization